cloudevents/spec/expression-language.md

 expression ::= value-identifier | literal | unary-operation | binary-operation | function-invocation | ( "(" expression ")" )
 ```

-Nested expressions must be correctly parenthesized.
+Nested expressions MUST be correctly parenthesized.

 ### 2.2.
 Value identifiers and literals

 Value identifiers in CESQL have the same restrictions of the [Attribute Naming
 Convention][ce-attribute-naming-convention] from the CloudEvents spec.
-A value identifier cannot be greater than 20
+A value identifier MUST NOT be greater than 20
 characters in length.

 ```ebnf